 The fair value of the Non-Agency MBS is more difficult to determine in current financial conditions, as well as more volatile period to period than Agency MBS, the Non-Agency MBS typically requires a larger haircut.
 In addition, when financing assets using standard form of SIFMA Master Repurchase Agreements, the counterparty to the agreement typically nets its exposure to us on all outstanding repurchase agreements and issues margin calls if movement of the fair values of the assets in the aggregate exceeds their allowable exposure to us.
 A decline in asset fair values could create a margin call or may create no margin call depending on the counterparty's specific policy.
-In addition, counterparties consider a number of factors, including their aggregate exceeds their allowable exposure to us as a whole and the number of days remaining before the repurchase transaction closes prior to issuing a margin call.
-To minimize the risk of margin calls, as of March 31, 2022, we have entered into \$1.1 billion of financing arrangements for which the collateral cannot be adjusted as a result of changes in market value, minimizing the risk of a margin call as a result in price volatility.
-We refer to these agreements as non mark-to-market (non-MTM) facilities.
+In addition, counterparties consider a number of factors, including their aggregate exposure to us as a whole and the number of days remaining before the repurchase transaction closes prior to issuing a margin call.
+To minimize the risk of margin calls, as of June 30, 2022, we have entered into \$877 million of financing arrangements for which the collateral cannot be adjusted as a result of changes in market value, minimizing the risk of a margin call as a result in price volatility.
+We refer to these agreements as non-mark-to-market (non-MTM) facilities.
 These non-MTM facilities generally have higher costs of financing, but lower the risk of a margin call which could result in sales of our assets at distressed prices.
 All non-MTM facilities are collateralized by non-agency RMBS collateral, which tends to have increased volatile price changes during periods of market stress.
-We believe these non-MTM facilities are collateralized by non-agency RMBS collateral, which tends to have increased volatile price changes during periods of market stress.
-We believe these non-MTM facilities agenements.
+In addition we have entered into certain secured financing agreements which are not subject to additional margin requirement until the drop in fair value of collateral is greater than a threshold.
+We refer to these agreements as limited mark-to-market (limited MTM) facilities.
+As of June 30, 2022 we have \$481 million, of limited MTM facilities.
+We believe these non-MTM and limited MTM facilities significantly reduce our financing risks.
+See Note 5 to our Consolidated Finan

-At March 31, 2022, the weighted average borrowing rates for our secured financing agreements collateralized by Agency RMBS IOs was 0.6%, Agency CMBS was 0.4% and Non-Agency MBS and Loans held for investment was 2.8%.
+At June 30, 2022, the weighted average borrowing rates for our secured financing agreements collateralized by Agency RMBS IOs was 1.5%, Agency CMBS was 1.4% and Non-Agency MBS and Loans held for investment was 3.5%.
 At December 31, 2021, the weighted average borrowing rates for our secured financing agreements collateralized by Agency RMBS IOs was 0.7%, Agency CMBS was 0.2%, and Non-Agency MBS and Loans held for investment was 2.8%.

 The table below presents our average daily secured financing agreements balance and the secured financing agreements balance at each period end for the periods presented.
-Our balance at periodend tends to fluctuate from the average daily balances due to the adjusting of the size of our portfolio by using leverage.
+Our balance at period-end tends to fluctuate from the average daily balances due to the adjusting of the size of our portfolio by using leverage.

-Period Average secured f Secured fi inancing agreements balances inancing agreements balance at period end (dollars in thousands) Quarter End March 31, 2022 \$ 3,222,122 \$ 3,424,405 Quarter End December 31, 2021 \$ 3,468,212 \$ 3,261,613 Quarter End September 30, 2021 \$ 3,824,615 \$ 3,788,336 Quarter End June 30, 2021 \$ 3,792,547 \$ 3,554,428 Quarter End March 31, 2021 \$ 4,560,057 \$ 4,045,912
+Period Average secured fir Secured nancing agreements balances financing agreements balance at period end (dollars in thousands (s) Quarter End June 30, 2022 \$ 3,373,179 \$ 3,148,832 Quarter End March 31, 2022 \$ 3,222,122 \$ 3,424,405 Quarter End December 31, 2021 \$ 3,468,212 \$ 3,261,613 Quarter End September 30, 2021 \$ 3,824,615 \$ 3,788,336 Quarter End June 30, 2021 \$ 3,792,547 \$ 3,554,428